tpwres/teczki-polskiego-wrestlingu/content/o/ptw.md

 On Thursday June 13th, PTW has taken down the roster section of their page.

+In a [Twitch stream](https://www.twitch.tv/videos/2180575222) on June 25th, Pawłowski confirmed that Axel Fox, a popular babyface has also quit the organization.
+This was the first time this info was shared, as Axel himself did not reveal it before.

 #### Silence and confusion

 As this post-Gold Rush crisis was developing, PTW's social media channels stayed silent.